Prasanta-Hembram/Multilingual-UI-Calculator/README.md

 # Multiscript Web UI-Calculator
 Simple Multiscript Web Calculator forked from Simple Calculator With Clean UI.
-# In short why we should use Calculator in Multiscript
+# Calculator in Multiscript
-* People rarely use of numbers in their native language (having their own script).
+* It will increase use of numbers in native language script (language having their own script).
-* People can promote their language by making interesting applications.
+* An open source calculator that supports multiscipt is uncommon.
-* Rarely you can find a open source calculator with multiscipt.
+* Try this unique calculator in your own your mother language.
-* 💓 your mother language.
+* Show your 💓 towards your mother tongue by contributing something, add features and making it more popular.
 ## Contributing

 In general, we follow the "fork-and-pull" Git workflow.